Standing in Your Authentic Voice…Where Diversity, Equity, and Inclusion Begins

 Share This Post:

 Diversity, Equity, and Inclusion training: It’s everywhere, thank God.
 What took so long?
 Nothing’s more important than for each person to be seen, known, and valued for their authentic self.
 But how do we get there?
-Sure, we can define the terms, we can discuss the how-to’s of deep listening, unpack the research on empathy.
+Sure, we can define the terms, we can discuss the how-to’s of deep listening, and unpack the research on empathy.
 And we should.
 But there’s a first step I fear we’re missing, and it’s a simple, open-ended question that invites each person to step forth with their authentic voice: What’s your story?

 The power of story: it’s everywhere.
 From marketing and branding initiatives to every leadership webinar, we’re told to know our stories.
 But that’s not enough: we need a guide.
 Most of us don’t know how to uncover our authentic voices.
 The result?
 We spew facts and figures when meeting someone new or trying to sell a product even though we know story is 22 times more effective in forming connections.
 Tell me about the hurdles you’ve faced, the times you’ve turned back and forged ahead, the times you’ve persevered, and the times you have not.
 Now we’re getting somewhere.